 How is Balsamiq Different From InVision?

-Developers consider Balsamiq because of the key factors like “Useful mockups”, “Easy-to-use” and “Very useful & simple”; whereas “Collaborative”, “Simple” and “Pretty” are the primary reasons why InVision is chosen.
+Developers consider Balsamiq because of key factors like “Useful mockups”, “Easy-to-use” and “Very useful & simple”; whereas “Collaborative”, “Simple” and “Pretty” are the primary reasons why InVision is chosen.

 Other Balsamiq Features That Cannot Be Ignored: